biril/backbone-faux-server/README.md

 Testing
 -------

-The test suite may be run in a browser (test/index.html) or on the command line, by running `make test` or `npm test`.
+The QUnit test suite may be run in a browser (test/index.html) or on the command line, by running `make test` or `npm test`.
 The command line version runs on Node and depends on [node-qunit](https://github.com/kof/node-qunit) so an `npm install` is required beforehand.